Blog

 SNP genotyping assays have transformed how researchers understand and manipulate genetic variation.
 With the right combination of thoughtful assay design, proven allele-specific PCR chemistry, and flexible, cost-effective reagents, projects of any scale can be tackled with confidence.

-Partner with us and accelerate your genotyping workflow.
+Partner with us and accelerate your genotyping workflow — whatever your sector.

 MORE POSTS